 Cancellation or Withdrawal from a Program by a Student:

 A student has the right to withdraw at any time.
 The refund policy for withdrawn or dismissed students is the same for all students.
-No refunds are offered after class begins.
+No refunds are offered 72-hours after registering.
 See Refund Policy above.
-Withdrawing or dropping out of a program does not absolve the student responsibility for payment of tuition.
+Withdrawing or dropping out of a program does not absolve the student from the responsibility for payment of tuition.

 Cancellation by School: UTAH CNA Training Centers reserves the right to cancel any program or course if minimum enrollment requirements are not met.
 Students will be advised when a program or course is cancelled and will be provided an alternate schedule.
 A refund may be offered should the student demonstrate a reasonable inability to attend the new scheduled program.
-Furthermore, on occasion we must cancel or postpone a class due to issues beyond our control such as instructor illness or emergency, power outages, Internet access disruption, etc. We attempt to follow the course syllabus and outline including the designated days or evenings of instruction however, this is NOT ALWAYS possible.
-You agree to maintain a degree of flexibility in your personal and work life to accommodate potential changes to the schedule.
-We will work with you to ensure you complete the program but there is NO REFUND of any tuition should the school need to reschedule a class date or a clinical rotation.
+On occasion, we might cancel or postpone a class due to issues beyond our control such as instructor illness, an emergency, power outages, Internet access disruption, etc. You agree to maintain a degree of flexibility in your personal and work life to accommodate potential changes to the schedule.
+We will work with you to ensure you complete the program.
 If a class must be cancelled, we will make every attempt to notify you via email and will inform you of alternate dates as available.

-Changes to Program dates, hours, times and instructors: Please note, class dates and times may change with little or no notice – we are very sensitive to work and personal responsibilities and we know students sometimes make complicated arrangements in order to attend school so dates and times are ONLY re-scheduled when absolutely necessary.
-Refunds are NOT offered due to changes in class dates or class or clinical times.
-In most cases we may agree to apply any program tuition to a subsequent program that better accommodates personal schedules.
-This new program must be taken within six months.
-A student must apply for this and evidence a serious inability to accommodate the new schedule.
-Remediation and other make up options will be first considered to mitigate issues before a decision to refund is made.
+Changes to Program dates, hours, times, and instructors: Please note, class dates and times may change with little or no notice – we are very sensitive to work and personal responsibilities.
+We know students sometimes make complicated arrangements in order to attend school, so dates and times are ONLY rescheduled when absolutely necessary.
+Remediation and other make-up options will be first considered to mitigate issues before a decision to refund is made.

 Clinicals: A 24-hour clinical rotation is part of the program.
-These hours are scheduled in conjunction with availability at long term care facilities and may be scheduled for the wee hours of the morning or continue late into the night.
-We attempt to schedule clinicals as a class during the program – however, this is not always possible.
+These hours are scheduled in conjunction with availability at long-term care facilities and may be scheduled for the wee hours of the morning.
+Students will schedule clinicals as soon as the online coursework is completed.
 You may be required to drive more than 30+ miles to a clinical location.
-We do our best to schedule your rotation during class and at a local and close facility.
-PLEASE manage your disappointment if this is not possible.

 Do not call the office or ask instructors to call the office to change the clinical schedule.
 WE ALREADY DO EVERYTHING WE CAN TO ASSIST IN A SMOOTH AND EASY COMPLETION OF THIS ASPECT OF THE PROGRAM.
-Clinicals may change with little notice.
-Once clinicals are scheduled it is up to the student to make arrangements to attend as scheduled.
-If a student CANNOT attend scheduled clinicals, they must call the office at 801.990.9333 to add their name to a waiting list – students will be re-scheduled for clinicals at our earliest convenience – we try very hard to fit everyone in timely – flexibility and a willingness to drive outside your area is crucial.
-We make efforts to address personal schedules, but ultimately it is up to the student to finish the program timely.
-There are no refunds if cliinicals are rescheduled by the school.
+Skills labs and clinicals must be canceled or changed 24 hours before class starts to waive the rescheduling fee.
+Once skills lab and clinicals are scheduled, it is up to the student to make arrangements to attend as scheduled.
+If a student CANNOT attend the scheduled skills labs or clinicals, they must call the office at 801.990.9333 24 hours before the lab or clinical start.
+Students will be rescheduled for clinicals at our earliest convenience, and a rescheduling fee may be involved.
+We try very hard to fit everyone in a timely manner.
+Flexibility and a willingness to drive outside your area are crucial.
+We make efforts to address personal schedules, but ultimately it is up to the student to finish the program on time.